 A big health concern is the massing of people: any place or event where people gather is considered dangerous.
 The Summer Olympics, scheduled to open in Tokyo, Japan, on July 24, are in danger of being cancelled – or at best delayed for months.
 “March Madness” basketball tournaments might be played without fans.
 The Major League Baseball Opening Day is scheduled for March 26; they’re monitoring the situation.

 Last week the WHO declared COVID-19 is a pandemic.
 Things are getting worse in the United States.
-Tomorrow, we’re starting to work from home and shelter-in-place for at least 1 week and possibly up to 8 weeks.
+Tomorrow, we’re starting to work-from-home and shelter-in-place for at least 1 week and possibly up to 8 weeks.
 It is already affecting the US economy, and we are looking at a global recession.
 Mnuchin dropped the “we could reach 20% unemployment” bomb, and the Fed cut rates to 0.0%.
 Smaller restaurants and retail shops in my town – and every city and town – are closing; health departments are mandating bars & restaurants close dining rooms.
-Some restaurants are adjusting – drive through only, curbside delivery, home delivery, etc.
+Some restaurants are adjusting – drive through, curbside, home delivery, etc.

 Many States have postponed their Primaries until Summer.
-The 2020 Summer Olympics have been postponed until July 2021.
+The 2020 Summer Olympics has been postponed until July 2021.

 We are still stay-at-home/work-from-home, but there are signs that we will begin to “restart the economy” in phases in May.

 Countries around the world are working to “flatten the curve” of the coronavirus pandemic.
 Flattening the curve involves reducing the number of new COVID-19 cases from one day to the next.Source: Johns Hopkins University.

 Beginning in May, the President and the states’ governors were looking for ways to jump-start the economy – with coronavirus cases still increasing – and risking more American lives.